-• Feeling crafty?
+Feeling crafty?
 Dive in and make a weighted blanket.
 Here's a great "no sew" option on youtube.
 (Based on experience, we recommend hot gluing the seams between each grid to make pockets in which you can insert and remove weighted bags, but NOT gluing the outside edges before tying them together.
 This makes it easily repairable and hand-washable because you can remove and replace weights as needed.)

 Making each of these is a great sensory/tactile/motor/multistep learning experience in and of itself.
-Each can be helpful to ALL kids on long virtual learning days or intense activity days.
+Each can be helpful to ALL kids across a wide variety of program activities.
 Each can be personalized and decorated.
 Each is easily replaceable.

 And each is only one example of hundreds of ideas!